What is the EAHN?

 Established in 2005, the European Architectural History Network supports research and education by providing a public forum for the exchange and dissemination of knowledge of the histories of architecture.
 Based in Europe, it is open to architectural historians and scholars in allied fields from all countries.

-The EAHN Office is hosted by institutions on a rotating basis.
-In the past, the Technical University in Delft and the ETH have generously supported the network in this way, while currently the EAHN Office is based at Middle East Technical University (Orta Dogu Teknik Üniversitesi) in Ankara.
+The EAHN Office is hosted by institutions on a rotating basis, usually connected to the institution of the secretary.
 We have members from more than 30 countries, and working in many different fields and disciplines.
 The Network is proud to represent a broad and multidisciplinary constituency with a diverse approach to the built environment.

 Unlike most other organizations in this field, the EAHN has no national affiliation.
 Its exclusive aim is the promotion of international exchange and collaboration.
 The rapid growth and success of the Network is a clear indication of the demand for – and interest in – an international forum for multiple histories of architecture.